viniciustmgs/Metaheuristics/README.md

 # Metaheuristics

 Simple implementation of the Hill-Climbing and Iterated Local Search metaheuristics for 2 functions, each function with 2 different domains.
-Each metaheuristic is executed 30 times for every domain (2 for the first function and 2 for the second function), adding up to 120 times.
+Each metaheuristic is executed 30 times for every domain, adding up to 120 times.
-In the end the program outputs a few things for every domain:
+In the end the program outputs the following things for every domain:

- + Best result found.
+ + Best result.
- + Worst result found
+ + Worst result.
- + Avarage result
+ + Avarage result.
- + Standard deviation
+ + Standard deviation.

- + BoxPlot of the results
+In the end, the program shows a BoxPlot of the results as well.

 ## Function 1: